 “The problem is that islanders on the Solomon Islands in remote villages walk two to three hours to collect kerosene for their lamps and cooking stoves, time they could be […]

 Northeastern students will match their solar-powered boat against other university teams at the annual Solar Splash competition next week in Iowa.

 Divyanshu Kamboj worked through Northeastern’s graduate campus in Charlotte to test solar-powered streetlights in the city’s airport.

-Share This: Salem Zahmi grew up under a very hot sun.
+Salem Zahmi grew up under a very hot sun.
 So it’s no wonder that this graduate student from the United Arab Emirates is studying solar energy.
-He hopes […]
+He hopes to contribute […]

 Venture firm founded by recent alumnus is bringing solar food dryer developed by Northeastern students to farmers in Cameroon